Jsingh-09/Flix/README.md

 <img src="https://recordit.co/K9Fsb9ESVQ.gif" width=250><br>

 ### Notes
 It was a learning experince while creating this app.
-While working on the app got to learn how to use the api and which will help me in the long run for sure.
+Having to use the API for the first time and implementing in this app was possible by watching the videos and tutorial on the assignment guide.